leyuskckiran1510/peanut-butter/Readme.md

         and fix the `civetweb` and make PR, [2024-Aug-13:23-11-03 PM] [ I didnot know about the standard of file upload ] completed [2024-Aug-21:22-10-21 PM]
-9. Persistent datas like Cookies and Sessions,
+9. Database support
+    i. starting with sqlite the-OG

 # Features To add
 1. Middlewares/Authentications/Authorizations
+2. Persistent datas like Cookies and Sessions,
 3. RateLimiting
 4. HTTPS/test/support